-- Support legislation that would establish immediate reimbursement for agencies who send resources to assist in declared disasters or emergencies. - Support legislation that would provide sustainable_funding for State Urban Search and Rescue teams and Light Technical Rescue teams. - Support legislation that would require State-owned properties, including educational and other institutional occupancies, to pay for fire protection in lieu of taxes. - Support the stature and significance of the DSFM in the Florida Cabinet. - Support the establishment of a sustainable funding source for the Florida Firefighters Supplemental Compensation Program. - Support legislation and rules supporting voluntary fire and EMS incident collection and reporting. - Support continuance of legislation supporting the Safe Haven for Newborns initiative. - Support legislation that will allow alternative funding sources, such as CRA funding to be used for providing existing and new fire-rescue operations and EMS services. - Oppose legislation or rule that would significantly decrease the revenue needed to provide fire and emergency services. - Oppose legislation or rule that would impose additional mandatory training without appropriate funding. - Oppose legislation and rules requiring mandatory fire and EMS incident collection and reporting without appropriate funding, both initial and ongoing.
+- Support funding to help ensure that local communities have the human resources they need to protect and serve their communities. - Support adequate funding within the Agency for Health Care Administration for the Public Emergency Medical Transportation (PEMT) program. - Support legislation that will allow for reimbursement for emergency medical care not associated with transport. - Supports legislation or regulations that would provide for EMS service reimbursement payments that are more representative of the costs associated with providing services. - Support legislation that would establish immediate reimbursement for agencies who send resources to assist in declared disasters or emergencies. - Support legislation that would provide sustainable funding for State Urban Search and Rescue teams and Light Technical Rescue teams. - Support the establishment of a sustainable funding source for the Florida Firefighters Supplemental Compensation Program. - Support legislation that will allow alternative funding sources to be used for providing existing and new fire-rescue operations and EMS services. - Oppose legislation or rule that would significantly decrease the revenue needed to provide fire and emergency services. - Oppose legislation or rule that would impose additional mandatory training without appropriate funding. - Oppose legislation and rules requiring mandatory fire and EMS incident collection and reporting without appropriate funding, both initial and ongoing.